 - Reduces fatigue and stiffness after exercise

-Even if your dog seems totally healthy, a massage will make him feel better!
+Even if your dog seems totally healthy, a massage will make them feel better!

 How to Give Your Dog a Massage

 To get your dog accustomed to being massaged, you should use very gentle motions.
-You’ll also want to choose a time when he is relaxed, and in a calm environment.
+You’ll also want to choose a time when they are relaxed and in a calm environment.

 To help your dog relax, there are a few places to focus on.
-If you rub his chest and where his head and neck join, then you’ll be stimulating important spots in his nervous system.
+If you rub their chest and where his head and neck join, then you’ll be stimulating important spots in their nervous system.

 There are a few different kinds of massage.
 If you are planning on daily massages, a gentle all-over type might do the trick.
 With a flat palm, rub in circles all over your dog’s body.
 Keep this up for 10 minutes for a relaxing, soothing session.

-Lightly rest your hand on the top of his head, and use long strokes down his spine ending at his tail.
+Lightly rest your hand on the top of your dog’s head.
+Use long strokes and run your hand down their spine ending at their tail.
 You can gradually increase the pressure as you go.
-When you’re ready to stop, rest one hand at the base of his head and the other on his pelvis.
-This move is good for calming and soothing your dog when he’s nervous.
+When you’re ready to stop, rest one hand at the base of their head and the other on their pelvis.
+This move is good for calming and soothing your dog when they are nervous.

-To help your dog feel better when he has stiff or sore joints, try this: pet the area around the problematic joint to warm it up.
+To help your dog feel better when they have stiff or sore joints, try this massage after you get approval from your vet.
+Start by gently petting the area around the problematic joint to warm it up.
 Then, press and release the area rhythmically.
 This helps to allow more fluid to circulate in the area and to relieve pressure on the joint.
 Finish with more calming pets.

 The benefits of massage are seemingly endless.
-By massaging your dog, you’ll not only be helping him feel better, but you’ll also be more tuned into his physical state.
-Being more aware of what’s normal to him, you will be quick to find problems like swollen muscles, tight skin, or coat changes.
+By massaging your dog, you’ll not only be helping them feel better, but you’ll also be more tuned into their physical state.
+Being more aware of what’s normal to them, you will be quick to find problems like swollen muscles, tight skin, or coat changes.